yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-N-Forms-on-Manifold/2018-08-20-Vectors-and-N-Forms-on-Manifold.md

 ## Covectors on Manifold

-Having defined vectors on manifold, now we are ready to see what is forms the dual of vectors. and eventually, we are going to see that these covectors are nothing but one-forms.
+Having defined vectors on manifold, now we are ready to define the dual of vectors.

+If one seek the covector of $V$, he can be equally satisfied asking the question: if the vector $V$ is treated as a *covector*, what would be the corresponding *vector*?

-Notice that the tangent vector act on a function gives the "directional derivative" of that function along the direction of the vector, rewriting $\Eqn{vector-as-directional-derivative}$ with special attention paid to the LHS:
+Notice that **a tangent vector acts on a function** gives the directional derivative of that function along the direction of the vector, rewriting $\Eqn{vector-as-directional-derivative}$ with special attention paid to the LHS:

 $$
-\op{v}(f)\equiv \nabla _ {V}f(t)\in \R.
+\op{v}(f)\dfdas \nabla _ {V}f(t)\in \R.
 $$

-Remember, vectors and covectors are dual to each other.
-If one seek the covector of $V$, he can be equally satisfied asking the question: if the vector $V$ is treated as a *covector*, what would be the corresponding *vector*?
-The LHS is the definition of inner product of a one form and a vector in $\Eqn{innerproduct}$.
+We can also say that **a function can somehow act on a vector** and gives the directional derivative of the function.
 Simply by playing with definitions, we obtain a natural **definition of covectors** on manifold.
+To emphasis our definition of covector, we denote such functions as $\form f$.
 This is written as

 $$
 \form f(V)\dfdas\hat v(f) = \nabla _ V f(t)\in \R.